chunchunmaru0000/vlc_works/Related/dlls setup.md

 regsvr32 FP_CLOCK.ocx
 ```

 !!!
-TMPCCOMM.dll IS NEED TO BE IN ONE FOLDER WITH FP_CLOCK.ocx !!!
+TMPCCOMM.dll NEED TO BE IN ONE FOLDER WITH FP_CLOCK.ocx !!!

 NEXT GO TO <br>
 |> *.cs[Design] # ANY FORM DESIGNER<br>